davidstaab/journal_recovery/README.md

 ## The story of this project

 Problem:
-1. I was using a writer's app called Scrivener to keep a journal.
-The Scrivener file (which turns out just to be a ZIP of a directory tree) was being sync'd to Dropbox.
-I lost both the Dropbox copy and the local copy in a catastrophic event.
+I was using a writer's app called [Scrivener](https://www.literatureandlatte.com/scrivener/) to keep a journal.
+The Scrivener file (which turns out just to be a ZIP of RTF files) was being sync'd to Dropbox for backup.
+Unfortunately, I lost both the Dropbox copy and the local copy in a catastrophic digital event.

-1. Dropbox had been backed up to a local NAS device with a cronjob tool.
+Because I spent many years paranoid of just such a loss, Dropbox had also been backed up to a local NAS device on a cronjob.
 Hooray!
 However, the NAS's disk was also wiped in the same event.

-1. I used a file recovery tool on the NAS RAID; it scraped 80,000 RTF files off the disk.
+I wasn't able to recover from the event until more than 30 days after the loss, so the file fell out of Dropbox's history.
+My laptop was gone too; all I had was this NAS box.
+I used a file recovery tool on the NAS's RAID; it scraped 80,000 RTF file fragments off the disk.
 All of them were named "File Name Lost (#####).rtf".
+I knew my journal files were among them in various stages of development.

-1. How to sort these files into copies of the same so I could take the largest of each one as the canonical version?
+How was I going to pick out the best versions of each journal file...and to find my journal files among the lot?
+I decided to sort these files into copies of the same so I could take the largest of each one as the canonical version.
+Then I'd go through the (much shorter) list manually and retain the ones that had journal content.

-Solution:
+### My Solution
+First pass: **sortem.py**
 1. First I have to be able to read these files.
 How to decode RTF?
 I found a library: [striprtf](https://github.com/joshy/striprtf)
 1. Now how do I compare any two files to see if they're similar?
     1. [thefuzz](https://github.com/seatgeek/thefuzz)